Are olives fattening?

 6. Calories from 100 grams of olives

-1. Do olives get fat, yes or no?
+1. Are olives fattening?
 What are the calories from olives?

 Logically, olives are fattening, as any food has calories.
-However, it also depends on what we take.
+However, it also depends on how many we consume.

 2. Do olives raise cholesterol?